-Check out and drive towards the Messina Strait where with our bus we will ride a ferry (30 minutes) and reach the island of Sicily.
-We plan to arrive to our hotel in the early afternoon.
+We will check out and drive towards the Messina Strait where, along with our bus, we will ride a ferry (30 minutes) and reach the island of Sicily.
+We plan to arrive at our hotel in the early afternoon.

 Day 14 – The Greek Sicily: Agrigento and the Valle dei Templi

-Just like the volcanic soil influenced the terroir of the wine at the beginning of our tour, so too does the sea salt.
-We visit the salt flats (‘saline’) to understand the traditional production and history surrounding this product, and then we taste the local grape varietals and learn the influence of salinity in the air on the wine production.
-This is a densely cultivated wine region so there are many varieties to try.
-Since we’re in Marsala, we also appreciate this world renowned fortified wine made with the native Grillo and Insolia grapes.
-Perhaps when we say Marsala, you conjure up an image of a sickly sweet, syrupy after dinner drink, or a creamy sauce to save that dry chicken.
-But Marsala is so much more complex depending on aging, coloration, and grape varietal, it can range from the dry to sweet.
-Trust me on this!
+Just as the volcanic soil influenced the terroir of the wine at the beginning of our tour, so too does the sea salt.
+We visit the salt flats (“saline”) to understand the traditional production and history of this product and then taste the local grape varietals and learn about the influence of air salinity on wine production.
+This is a densely cultivated wine region, so there are many varieties to try.
+Since we’re in Marsala, we will also enjoy the world-renowned fortified wine made with the native Grillo and Insolia grapes.

-Day 16 – Marsala to Palermo – End tour
+Day 16 – Marsala to Palermo: End of Tour